 We have projects underway across all of these areas.
 They include:

 - Expanding our tenancy sustainment team so that we can do more to support customers who are facing work or money problems and help them to keep their homes.

 - Planting wildflowers in areas that were previously lawns.
 This cuts back on pollution and energy use from lawn mowers but also provides a better environment for nature to thrive.

 - Working with customers on the Southbrook Estate in Daventry to design and implement a range of improvements to make the outdoor spaces more pleasant and enjoyable for residents.

 - Testing new systems and technologies to make our customers' homes more energy efficient, such as smart thermostats, different types of heating and improved insulation.

-- Creating a new main office space that is one of our most energy efficient buildings yet.
+- Making our new main office space one of our most energy efficient buildings yet.
 Together with sensor-lighting and low-carbon heating, we are also offering electric vehicle charging points and the carpets and furnishing have been carefully chosen for their low carbon credentials.
 The location is easily accessible by public transport and existing furniture and fixtures from our Asher House site were recycled or reused wherever possible.

 - Continuing to choose local SMEs in our supply chain and to work with local businesses to provide training and employment opportunities for local people.

 Behind the scenes we've also been busy laying the foundations for even more work around sustainability.
 This has included: